Gene Baylos

 Gene Baylos (November 16, 1906 – January 10, 2005) was an American stand-up comedian whose career spanned the golden age of nightclub comedy.
 Though largely unknown to the general public, Baylos was admired within the entertainment industry for his quick wit and live performance skills.
 He was considered a "comedian's comedian," praised by peers such as Alan King, Milton Berle, Jerry Lewis, and George Jessel.

 A modest success on television, he performed his stand-up on variety shows, including The Hollywood Palace and The Joey Bishop Show.
-Baylos appeared on The Dick Van Dyke Show, playing a bum who finds a lost TV script, and in small roles on That Girl; and Car 54, Where Are You?.
+Baylos appeared on The Dick Van Dyke Show playing a bum who finds a lost TV script, as well as small roles on That Girl; and Car 54, Where Are You?.

 Early life

 Baylos was born in New York City on November 16, 1906.
 He grew up in the Bronx and began performing at a young age.
 Like many Jewish-American comedians of his generation, he developed his act in the Catskill Mountains resorts—known as the Borscht Belt—performing in hotel lounges and nightclubs.